 - Done to an art in many Mortadelo y Filemón comics.
 Several characters have been sent into outer space just with one kick.

-- In the Battle For Blüdhaven mini-series, a former pimp turned mutant with delusions of grandeur named Black Baron is unceremoniously neck-snapped and thrown into the distance by an unimpressed and unhappy Monolith after the latter sics suicide bombers on him.
+- In the Battle For Blüdhaven mini-series, a former pimp turned mutant with delusions of grandeur named Black Baron is unceremoniously neck-snapped and bodily thrown into the distance by an unimpressed and unhappy Monolith after the former sicced suicide bombers on him.
 For best results, read 'the distance' as 'Hoboken, New Jersey,' or roughly 95 miles by rough DC geographical markers.

 - In The Ultimates 3 issue 1, Venom attacks the Ultimates from out of left field.
 Several of them attempt to resist him, including Black Panther...who attempts to punch the massive Symbiote a few times.
 A thoroughly unmoved Venom declares Black Panther "really annoying" and bodily flings him to parts unknown with a perfunctory "Bye."
 One panel includes a shot of an airborne, distant Black Panther silhouetted against the moon.